Wow, you’ve published your book! Let’s make a plan to sell it.

-Maybe this is what you’re thinking: “I have to get hard-core salesey and strongarm my friends to buy my book.
+Maybe you’re thinking: “I have to get hard-core salesey and strongarm my friends to buy my book.
 Then I have to make the local bookstore carry it.”
 Ugh.
 Who wants to do that?

 But what if you could find the ideal readers who want to read a book like yours?
 You won’t have to hard-sell anybody.
 Your ideal readers would welcome a chance to read your book.